How to Avoid the Trust Fund Recovery Penalty Interview (4180)

 This is the same form you use when you apply for a settlement on personal tax liabilities.
 To fill it out, you need all kinds of information about your personal finances.
 You also need a lot of backup documents (bank statements, mortgages, utility bills, credit cards, etc).

-Keep in mind uncollectibility is hard to prove.
+Keep in mind that uncollectibility is hard to prove.
 You may feel broke, but the IRS may disagree.
 The agency has no problem taking your personal assets or garnishing your wages as needed.

 What If You Can’t Avoid the 4180 Interview?